| Day 1 | |

 February 10, 2026 10:15-11:00

-Giovanni BarbieriGiovanni Barbieri (Group-IB)
+Giovanni BarbieriGiovanni Barbieri (Group-IB, NL)

 The Dark Web is frequently portrayed as a chaotic frontier where data leaks, ransomware groups, and threat actors operate in the open.
 While this visibility creates a sense of urgency, it also generates significant noise and confusion for organizations.